Theophilus Cibber: Early life and career

 As the son of Catherine and Colley Cibber, one of the theatre's managers, Theophilus became involved in the management of Drury Lane.
 In 1723, he became manager of the summer season, and in 1727 became assistant manager during the regular season.
 In 1732, one of the managers, Barton Booth, sold his share to John Highmore, and another of the managers, Robert Wilks, fell ill and died.
 Cibber senior became disenchanted by the involvement of Wilks's widow, through her representative John Ellys, in the management of the company.
 He dropped out of the management and leased his share in the company to his son.
 Cibber junior took the lead in the management of the theatre during the 1732–33 season, until he fell ill.
 The actions of Ellys and Highmore in his absence, which appear to have been largely centred on saving or making money, irritated Theophilus and friction grew between them.
 The other managers approached Cibber senior and offered to buy out his share.
 Without consulting Theophilus, Colley Cibber sold them his share for 3,000 guineas, and they promptly gave Theophilus his notice.
 Theophilus led the actors in a walkout and they set themselves up as rival, but informal, company of players in the Haymarket.
 The Cibbers applied for a letters patent to perform at the Haymarket, but it was refused, and the Drury Lane managers attempted to shut down Cibber by conspiring in the arrest of his leading actor, John Harper, on a charge of vagrancy.
 Public opinion swung to Theophilus's side, and Harper was released.
 The Drury Lane managers were defeated, and Theophilus regained control of the company on his own terms.

 Theophilus married actress Jane Johnson and they had four children: Colley George in 1726, Catherine in 1727, Jane in 1729, and Elizabeth in 1732.
 Colley George and Catherine died in infancy, and their mother died at the age of 26 just after the birth of Elizabeth from puerperal fever.
 Jane and Elizabeth were raised in the house of their grandfather, Colley Cibber.

+In 1730, Theophilus adapted Allan Ramsay's Scots pastoral comedy The Gentle Shepherd as Patie & Peggy; or, The Fair Foundling, a one act afterpiece for the London stage.
+It was performed six times at the Theatre Royal, Drury Lane during the 1730-31 season, with Theophilus playing the part of Roger, and once at Goldman's Fields Theatre in 1735.

+In the period 1739–42 Theophilus was associated with a para-masonic group of male and female theatre folk calling itself the Modern Masons that met at Silvester's Gardens in Clerkenwell.
+This was one of several groups unsympathetic to the Ministry of Prime Minister Robert Walpole that created propaganda in support of the anti-Walpole Patriot Opposition, a.k.a. the Patriot Party.